 COVID-19 UPDATE: Clinic availability is changing daily.
 Please make sure you have an appointment prior to trapping cats during this pandemic.
 Sick or injured cats are being accepted by local shelters.
 Please call 311 if you have an emergency.

-The SSPCA feral clinic is still taking up to 5 per day as walk-ins.
+The SSPCA feral clinic is now taking up to 10 per day as walk-ins (no voucher required for Sac County residents).
 They are also still scheduling appointments for those with vouchers.

 The Coalition for Community Cats, C4CC, is a registered 501(c)3 organization whose goal is to assist community cats and their caregivers in their efforts to Trap-Neuter-Return (TNR).
 Our clinics are held once a month and are open to free-roaming or feral cats.